Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Numerical experiments

 This leads to a regression problem with $N_\delta$ variables, which makes it very CPU demanding.
 While our approach may also look like a multi variate regression, the main difference lies in the choice of an orthogonal basis function which turns the computation of the coefficients of the regression from a linear system into a bunch of independent Monte Carlo computations.
 Although this seems a minor change, it is indeed a huge improvement as it breaks the bottleneck of the standard Longstaff Schwartz algorithm and makes it easy to parallelize.

 We run two series of tests on the moving average option, which is a typical example of a true path-dependent option in the sense that the size of the underlying Markov process $X$ (see~\eqref{eq:EMarkov}) is basically the number of exercising dates.
 We report in Table~\ref{tab:moving-average-nodelay} the results for the non delayed option, ie $N_\ell = 0$ and in Table~\ref{tab:moving-average-delay} the results for the option with delay.
 When there is no delay (Table~\ref{tab:moving-average-nodelay}), we are able to recover the prices computed with the Longstaff Schwartz method using the full list of regressors.
 Our results are already very accurate for a chaos expansion of order $p=2$.
 To really benefit from a more accurate chaos expansion of order $p=3$, one also needs to increase the number of samples $M$ to cut down the bias.
 Note the price $>4.268$ in the ``LS-price'' column for $w=0.04$.
 In~\cite{BTW11}, they did not succeed in computing the price of this option using the Longstaff Schwartz method using the full list of regressors, so they only provided a non Markovian approximation $4.268$, which is always below the true price.
-Hence, the value $4.30329$ obtained for $p=3$ and $M=10^6$ does definitely make sense.
+Hence, the value $4.30329$ obtained for $p=3$ and $M=10^6$ does make sense.
+We also report in the column ``Dual price'' of Table~\ref{tab:moving-average-nodelay} the upper bound obtained from~\cite{lel:chaos}.
+A small gap remains between the lower and upper bounds, but it can be considered as more than acceptable considering the numerical challenges represented by the highly path-dependent products. \JL{Since the work by~\cite{BTW11}, new methods have been developed to handle high dimensional regressions mostly by using machine learning techniques.
+For instance, we can cite the recent works~\cite{becker2019deep,becker2019deep2}.
+It would be very interesting to use these algorithms to build a price comparator for the non-Markovian settings.}